 The disadvantage of the pH meter

-- Electrodes need to be clean timely to remove deposits.
+- Electrodes need to be cleaned timely to remove deposits.
 It may cause disturbance in Reading.

-- Careful to handling glass rods properly to avoid breakage
+- Careful handling glass rods properly to avoid breakage

 A pH meter is an electronic equipment that is used to determine the pH of liquids and semi-solids.
 The features of this indicator were used to determine the acidity or alkalinity of diverse substances precisely.
 Because it provides reliable readings, the pH meter is more beneficial than other pH indicators used to determine the pH of a liquid or a semi-solid substance.